 \section{Literature Review}

 In recent decades, tensor factorisation has found many useful applications in a wide range of machine learning areas, such as recommender systems, image processing and computer vision, and natural language processing \cite{anisimov2014semantic, haeffele2014structured, van2009non, park2017rectime, zheng2016topic}.
 Such success has led to a growth in the use of tensor factorisation for addressing biomedical challenges in recent years.
 For instance, Chen and Li \cite{chen2018drugcom} proposed a tensor decomposition model to predict the therapeutic benefits of drug combinations.
-In particular, a 3-mode tensor was constructed to represent comprehensive relationships between drugs and diseases as well as their similarity information.
+In particular, a three-mode tensor was constructed to represent comprehensive relationships between drugs and diseases as well as their similarity information.
 The molecular mechanisms of drug synergy can thus be well revealed via simultaneously factorising the coupled tensor and similarity matrices.
-The authors later applied the technique to model relational drug-target-disease interactions and successfully showed that the model outperforms some competitive methods at predicting drug mechanism of actions \cite{chen2019modeling}.
-To address the data sparsity and scalability challenges, Macau, a powerful, flexible and scalable Bayesian multi-relational factorisation method for heterogeneous data has been developed \cite{simm2015macau}.
-One unique advantage of Macau is that it enables the incorporation of side information, specifically entity and relation features, which is essential for complex tasks such as drug-protein activity prediction.
-More recently, Yao et al. \cite{yao2019predicting} have applied Macau to the problem of predicting clinical outcomes of therapeutic hypotheses and have also tested the performance of several other machine learning models including Logistic Regression, LASSO, Random Forest, Matrix Factorisation and Gradient Boosting Machine.
+The authors later applied the technique to model relational drug-gene target-disease interactions and successfully showed that the model outperforms some competitive methods at predicting drug mechanism of action \cite{chen2019modeling}.
+As we previously discussed, data sparsity and scalability remains an important issue in this field, and recently, Macau, a powerful, flexible and scalable Bayesian multi-relational factorisation method for heterogeneous data has been developed to address this challenge \cite{simm2015macau}.
+One unique advantage of Macau is that it enables the incorporation of side information, specifically entity and relation features, which is essential for complex tasks such as predicting sparsely observed drug-protein activities.
+More recently, Yao et al. \cite{yao2019predicting} have applied Macau to the problem of predicting clinical outcomes of therapeutic hypotheses and have also tested the performance of several other machine learning models.
 The result suggested that tensor factorisation is comparable or better than the baseline methods in various cross-validation scenarios.